syntax-L/uuidFetcher/README.md

-# uuidFetchur
+# uuidFetcher
-a super bare-bones uuid fetchur
+a super bare-bones uuid fetcher

 # How to use?
 The official website where I host this app is https://uuidfetcher.pages.dev/